The Principles of the Truth-O-Meter: PolitiFact’s methodology for independent fact-checking

 We avoid expressing political views on social media.
 We do share news stories and other journalism, but we take care not to be seen as endorsing or opposing a political figure or position.
 We avoid snarky commentary.

 We may participate in the political process as voters, because we also have responsibilities as individual citizens of the United States.
 But we keep our votes to ourselves as a matter of principle.
 Our goal is to be open-minded in all of our work.

 This policy applies to full-time staffers, correspondents and interns.
 We avoid doing anything that compromises PolitiFact or our ability to do our jobs with independence and fairness.

 Each day, PolitiFact journalists look for statements to fact-check.
 We read transcripts, speeches, news stories, press releases, and campaign brochures.
 We watch TV and scan social media.
-Readers send us suggestions via email to [email protected].
+Readers send us suggestions via email to [email protected]; we often fact-check statements submitted by readers.
 Because we can't feasibly check all claims, we select the most newsworthy and significant ones.
-About one-third of the facts we choose to check come from reader ideas.

 In deciding which statements to check, we consider these questions: